 Mary Ann Booth’s Slides of Crystals

-During the late eighteen-hundreds, autopyrine was obtainable from apothecaries.
-Pharmacists frequently compounded it with aspirin assuming it had analgesic properties, as both are derived from the bark of willow trees.
+During the late 1800s, autopyrine was obtainable from apothecaries.
+Pharmacists frequently compounded it with aspirin, assuming it had analgesic properties, as both are derived from the bark of willow trees.
 After further research determined the chemical to be medically ineffective, autopyrine was no longer used..
 An interesting point is that Booth, or a past owner of the slide, attempted to amend the spelling of autipyrinin on the label.
 The chemical name for the molecule is dimethylamido phenylpyrazolon.
 Commercially, it can be found listed under the synonyms autipyrin, autipyrine, autopyrine, and pyrimidine.
 It was originally synthesized by a German company that identified it in their 1914 sales catalog as auto pyrine.
 (Science 1914)

 Antipyrinin crystals